ics-iot-bootcamp/cerberus_research/queryCerberus/README.md

 ## queryCerberus

-queryCerberus mimics Cerberus banking trojan to extract information from C2.
+queryCerberus mimics Cerberus (only latest version, planned to support early v2) banking trojan to extract information from C2.

  ### How to Compile: